This page is also available in French

 […] To finish off this chatter I will tell you that I am putting on a concert at Hanover Square Room, and that the musicians, learning of the bankruptcy of that wretch Jullien and of all the losses he has caused me, want to take part without being paid.
 I will therefore probably have a magnificent orchestra, composed of the élite of musicians of Queen’s theatre and Covent Garden.
 I will also have expenses amounting to £60 (1500 francs).
 It will be on 29 June. […]

 A number of letters refer to the preparations for the concert (CG nos.
 1202-6).
 The programme consisted largely of works of Berlioz which had mostly been performed at the concert on 7 February, and was as follows: (Part I) the overture Roman Carnival, the song Le Chasseur danois, the first three movements of the Harold in Italy symphony (Henry Hill, solo viola), the bolero Zaïde, the last two movements from a piano concerto by Mendelssohn played by Louise Dulcken, sister of Ferdinand David the leader of the Leipzig orchestra, a Spanish vocal duet, and the Chorus and Ballet of the Sylphs from the Damnation de Faust (Part II) the Hungarian March, the song La Captive (sung by Pauline Viardot), an aria by Bellini, a violin solo by Molique, and Berlioz’s own orchestration of Weber’s Invitation to the Dance.
 The concert took place at a time of considerable anxiety for Berlioz: civil war had broken out in Paris, and in a letter to a correspondent on the very day of the concert Berlioz asks urgently for news from Paris (CG no. 1208).
-There are only brief references to the concert in Berlioz’s correspondence, one from a letter to Liszt after his return to Paris (CG no. 1216, 23 July), the other dating from 11 July addressed to his sister Nanci (?) and known only in fragmentary form (CG no. 1210):
+There are references to the concert from two letters in Berlioz’s correspondence, one rather brief from a letter to Liszt after his return to Paris in which he gives a general view of his time in London: he had not been in touch with Liszt during the whole of his stay (CG no. 1216, 23 July).
+The other letter, dating from 11 July while he was still in London, is addressed to his sister Nancy.
+The text in CG no. 1210 is fragmentary; for the complete text see NL p.
+321-2:

 The concert, to which Berlioz had invited a number of French musicians of his acquaintance present in London (CG no. 1207), was nevertheless well received, as can be seen from two reviews published in The Times of 30 June and the Illustrated London News of 8 July.
 Before leaving London Berlioz thanked the musicians of Covent Garden for their help (CG no. 1210bis [in vol. VIII]).